matt-j-m/grav-plugin-aura/README.md

 Global settings are configured at the plugin level as described above.
 These values are constant for each page of your site e.g. Oranization name, logo and social account details.

 There is an additional configuration tab titled `Aura` available on each page in the page editor.
 This is where to set page specific information such as the meta description.
 Other than meta description, data required at a page level (URL, title etc.) will be automatically inferred from Grav's internal system settings.

+Additional metadata can also be entered on this tab.
+For example to signal to web crawlers not to index the page, enter key: `robots` and value: `noindex,nofollow`.

+Individual Aura generated meta tags can be overridden with the Additional Metadata input as well.
+For example to display a specific title when sharing on Twitter only, enter a custom value for the key `twitter:title`.

 ## Credits